sepiariver/zapier/README.md

 The 2nd is a Snippet that, when called in a Resource, creates a "polling" endpoint for newly created Resources.
 All the downsides of polling for new form submissions, described above, apply here.
 It's highly recommended that you use the subscription flow, and let the Plugin do its thing.

-As with forms, when using subscriptions, your Zapier app will require the polling Resources to be available as a "fallback".
+As with forms, when using subscriptions, your Zapier app will require the polling Resource to be available as a "fallback".